portia-o/where-is-maple/README.md

 # Description

-This website will tell Maple whose house she will be at on any given day.
+This website is a countdown.

 [maple-o.com](https://www.maple-o.com)